-Our Consumer International segment markets a variety of personal care products, household and over-the-counter products in international markets, including Canada, France, Australia, China, the United Kingdom, Mexico and Brazil.
-Export sales from the U.S. are included in this segment.
+Our Consumer International segment markets a variety of personal care, household and over-the-counter products in international subsidiary markets, including Australia, Brazil, Canada, France, Germany, Mexico and the United Kingdom and in global export markets around the world.

-Total Consumer International net sales represented approximately 16% of our consolidated net sales in 2017.
-Net sales of the businesses located in Europe, Canada, Mexico and Australia accounted for 33%, 30%, 10% and 10%, respectively, of our 2017 international net sales in this segment.
-No other country in which we operate accounts for more than 10% of our total international net sales and no product line accounts for more than 20% of total international net sales.
+Total Consumer International net sales represented approximately 17% of our consolidated net sales in 2018.
+Net sales of the businesses located in Europe, Canada, Mexico and Australia accounted for 33%, 29%, 9% and 9%, respectively, of our 2018 international net sales in this segment.
+No country in which we operate accounts for more than 9% of our total international net sales and no product line accounts for more than 20% of total international net sales.